7 Speech Analytics Mistakes That Can Cost You Big

 Speech Analytics Mistake #1: Being driven by misconceptions

-Mistake #2: Not knowing what your solving for
+Mistake #2: Not knowing what you’re solving for

-One of the questions what I had asked was so what is the business problem you’re trying to solve a speech analytics?
+One of the questions I had asked was, so what is the business problem you’re trying to solve a speech analytics?
 About fifty percent (50%) of the attendees really did not know how to answer that question.